AdobeDocs/commerce-frontend-core/src/pages/javascript/init.md

 Using the declarative notation to insert a JS component prepares all the configuration on the [backend](https://glossary.magento.com/backend) and outputs it to page source using standard tools.
 Use declarative notation if your JavaScript component requires initialization.

-In Magento 2, you have two options for specifying declarative notation:
+You have two options for specifying declarative notation:

 -  Using the `data-mage-init` attribute